Sebmaster/Wireless/README.md

 * receiver
 * \<channelname\>

-"\<channelname\>" should be the same value, you put on the transmitter sign (case-sesitive).
+"\<channelname\>" should be the same value, you put on the transmitter sign (case-sensitive).
 As with the transmitter sign, the first line also changes to "[Receiver]".

 After this is done, you can connect the transmitter to some powered redstone.
 As soon as this is done, the receiver sign should change to a redtorch.